 Tire characteristics for different surfaces

 - For using all-around: The MTB all-round tires have a tread on which we can see that lugs of various heights are arranged to be placed in a close-knit formation.
-To benefit from more pronounced grip strength in corners, lugs positioned on the flanks are more prominent.
+In order to benefit from more pronounced grip strength in corners, lugs positioned on the flanks are more prominent.
 A decent all-rounder tire will give you slight advantages in grip, weight, lug design as well as rolling resistance.

 - Dry surfaces in forests: The design and build of the semi-slick tires are apt in tackling the challenges of dry forest floors and sandy surfaces.
 The tread of a semi-slick tire has little to no lugs, and if they are present usually have a low profile on the tire surface.
 Raised logs of a modest height reside on the tire flanks.
 The rolling resistance is low on wet muddy surfaces.
 In such instances, the tires provide you with greater speed for a reduced grip.